 Dante has in some fashion anticipated our expression “virtual reality” in his description of the “virtual” bodies of the souls in the afterlife:

 così l’aere vicin quivi si mette in quella forma ch’è in lui suggella virtualmente l’alma che ristette . . .
 (Purg.
 25.94-96)

 so there, where the soul stopped, the nearby air takes on the form that soul impressed on it, a shape that is, potentially, real body . . .

 Purgatorio 25 concludes with the arrival of the wayfarers at the seventh and last terrace, the terrace of lust.
 The narrator explains that the mountain shoots forth flames on the seventh terrace, and that the terrace creates a wind that keeps the flames contained (Purg.
 25.112-14).
-There is a narrow perimeter, where the travelers walk single-file, the pilgrim fearing the flames on one side and the precipice on the other.
+There is a narrow perimeter, where the travelers walk single-file; the pilgrim fears the flames on one side and the precipice on the other.
 He sees spirits walking within the flames and hears their voices calling out examples of chastity.